harshitpaunikar1/local-business-profit-planning/.github/project-buildup-history.md

 - Task summary: Checked in on the project over the weekend.
 Ran a few cells, noticed the output was slightly off.
 Fixed a small rounding issue and re-saved.
 - Deliverable: Minor but worth doing.
+## 2022-06-06 - Day 3: Scope pass

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to decide what belongs in version 1 and what can wait and make the whole thing feel less half baked.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+A good chunk of the day went into making the flow feel believable from a user point of view.
+- Deliverable: I wrapped up the day with feature scope mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.